• Skip to primary navigation

 Remoulade sauce ingredients in a food processor.

-Finally, I transferred it to a non-reactive bowl, covered it and put it in the refrigerator to allow the flavors to meld.
+Finally, I transferred the spicy mixture to a non-reactive bowl, covered it, and put it in the refrigerator to allow the flavors to meld.

 Serving the New Orleans Shrimp Remoulade

-I made enough of the Shrimp Remoulade to serve as an appetizer for the Master Taste Tester’s and my dinner, and to serve as a light salad for the Master Taste Tester’s lunch the next day.
+I made enough of the Shrimp Remoulade to serve as an appetizer for the Master Taste Tester's and my dinner and to serve as a shrimp remoulade salad along with crusty French bread for the Master Taste Tester's lunch the next day.

 Both were amazing!
 Yum!